27 Jun 2013 My New Craft & Vision eBook Sharp Shooter Released!

 Martin Bailey’s newest eBook Sharp Shooter: Proven Techniques for Sharper Photographs is an exciting resource for photographers looking to discover new techniques and tools for making stunning images!

-This 36-page PDF is a great edition to your digital library.
+This 36-page PDF is a great addition to your digital library.
 Martin, in his usual clear and concise fashion, covers the gamut on the subject—from hand-holding techniques, stabilization, and what makes an image sharp in the first place, to macro-sharpness, depth of field, focus stacking, sharpening for final output, and more.

 And here’s what my friend David duChemin, the creator of Craft & Vision just said about me and Sharp Shooter.